FROM CHINA WITH LOVE

 UPDATE II: Siyi has completed her master's degree and has applied

 for positions in her career field at a number of institutions.

-other organizations before making an employment choice.
+She is awaiting results from a number of organizations before making an employment choice.

 number one rated employer in her career field.
 The best will be

 working for the best!

 UPDATE IV: Siyi's career continues to skyrocket upward.
 Due

 to her outstanding work record and very impressive resume, she has now